om-bhargav/spotify-clone/README.md

 Acknowledgments

-- Spotify for providing the Web API
 - ReactJS for the frontend framework
-- Node.js for the backend framework (if applicable)
+- Node.js for the backend framework

-Feel free to customize this README to fit your project's specific needs.
-Good luck with your Spotify clone project ¹!